The Critical Role of a Clinical Facilitator in Community Support Services

 Ensuring Knowledge of Policies and Procedures

-Teams in community support services must be well-versed in relevant policies and procedures, including:
+Teams in community support services must be well-versed in relevant policies and procedures.
+These include:

 NDIS / Aged Care Code of Conduct